 You can start out by trying a 15-day free trial, with an extra 10% off as a referral bonus from Careful Cents!
 Once you see how much it helps you focus, you’ll want to upgrade to the premium version (which is only $49 per year, or $5.99 per month).

 It’s a favorite here at Careful Cents, and I’ve written about using as part of my daily routine.

 It’s something all of the Careful Cents team members use too (Carrie requires it!) and I use it everyday to manage freelance gigs, assignments, deadlines, ideas, and even notes on certain projects.

 Nothing derails your productivity and focus more than constantly being in your inbox, and Asana allows you to interact with everyone via the same thread (so there’s no back-and-forth), and it keeps your email inbox clear for the important things.

 What I like most is that you can attach Word or Google docs, PDFs, images, and any other type of file, to a specific project thread.
 Set recurring or one-time project deadlines, and check off the tasks as you complete them.

 The service is free for up to 5 team members, and then costs $21 a month and continues going up as you add people to your projects.

-As a solopreneur, you wear many different hats and there are so many things vying for your precious attention.
-It’s easier than ever to get distracted, but time is money, and when you work for yourself, this fact is especially true.
+The bottom line is this: as a small business owner, you wear many different hats and there are so many things vying for your precious attention.
+It’s easier than ever to get distracted but when you work for yourself.
+Remember, time is money.

 By reclaiming your time and being your most productive self, you can effectively increase your pay rate and open up yourself to new opportunities.

-Conversely, by wasting time, you are lowering your pay, and diminishing your creative energy.
-Use these tips to get started and learn how to be the boss of your own time.
+Conversely, by wasting time you are lowering your pay and diminishing your creative energy.
+This is why it’s SO important to use these tips to learn how to stay focused while working at home so you can be the boss of your own time.